 Gastroenterology and Hepatology from Bed to Bench,

-Materials & Methods: Children with EoE, gastroesophageal reflux disease (GERD) and healthy controls (HC) (10 subjects in each group) were recruited after diagnosis by a pediatric gastroenterologist and allergist.
+Methods: Children with EoE, gastroesophageal reflux disease (GERD) and healthy controls (HC) (10 subjects in each group) were recruited after diagnosis by a pediatric gastroenterologist and allergist.
 After obtaining informed written consent, peripheral blood was obtained.
 Peripheral blood mononuclear cells were isolated by Ficoll gradient centrifugation.
-Flowcytometry was used to enumerate peripheral blood Tregs and CD4+CD25+FOXP3+ cells were considered as Tregs.
+Flowcytometry was used to enumerate peripheral blood Tregs (CD4+CD25+FOXP3+ gated lymphocytes were considered as Tregs).

-Results: The percentage of CD4+ lymphocytes was significantly higher in EoE and GERD groups compared to HC group (p= 0.018).
-The percentage of CD4+CD25+FOXP3+ Tregs was significantly higher in EoE comparing HC group (P=0.016).
-The higher percentage of Tregs in EoE comparing GERD group was not statistically significant.
+Results: CD4+ gated lymphocytes significantly increased in EoE and GERD groups compared to HC group (p= 0.018).
+Tregs also was significantly increased in EoE in comparison to HC group (p=0.016).
+There were no statistically significant differences in Tregs of EoE as compared to GERD subjects (p=0.085).

-Conlusion: Peripheral blood Tregs are increased in patients with EoE comparing healthy controls, which may be indicative of a feedback mechanism to regulate inflammatory responses.
+Conclusion: Peripheral blood Tregs increase in patients with EoE as compared to healthy controls, which may be indicative of a feedback mechanism to regulate inflammatory responses.

 - Key words

 - Eosinophilic Esophagitis (EoE)

 - Peripheral Blood Mononuclear Cells (PBMC).

 How to Cite